4cody/case-study/README.md

 - As a User I want to be able edit or delete my review from a drone so that I can keep information up to date
 - As a User I want to be have the ability to see all reviews I've left so I can easily find and edit a given review
 - As a developer I want to prevent users from leaving multiple reviews on a single drone to prevent spam
+- As a web site/platform I want to be able to store user ratings on a given drone in order to have a air of authority in the space

 ## Technologies Used
 - Java